dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 // { modified: "with love" }
 ```

-The above is simpler and less coupled to anything, avoiding the usual object-oriented mistake of implementation inheritance.
+The above is simpler and less coupled to anything, avoiding the usual object-oriented coupling via implementation inheritance.

-It's also easier to test, thanks to ES6 modules.
+And it's easier to test, thanks to ES6 modules.

 ## MVC is an anti-pattern.

 The model-view-controller pattern has run its course and should be abandoned.

 There are new and better patterns.
+Consider the [SAM pattern](https://medium.com/@metapgmr/hex-a-no-framework-approach-to-building-modern-web-apps-e43f74190b9c) by Jean Jacques Dubray.

 ## Test *everything*.